 - Preservatives: Most canned meats will include some preservatives, although these are not harmful in small doses they could have an impact if you are surviving only on canned meat for prolonged periods of time.

 Usually, canned meats that contain “mystery meat” contain meat from different kinds of animals and the meat is of very low quality.
 For example, the meat used for hot dogs is not actually meat but leftovers from other meat processes and these are made out of scraps including bone and some cases animal skin.
 Although one major benefit of these canned mystery meats is that their shelf life is much longer than regular canned meats.

 - Canned beef

 - Canned mystery meat

-According to the FDA, more than 90% of Americans do not consume enough beans, these are naturally low in sodium and high in protein.
+According to the FDA, more than 90% of Americans do not consume enough beans, these are naturally low in sodium and high in protein in addition to having a shelf life of 3-6 years.
 However, there is a big difference between canned beans and baked beans, studies how found that canned beans have 10x times more sodium than baked beans.
-If you want to lower the sodium of the canned beans you can allways rinse it and this way you will wash away around half of the sodium, on the other hand, you also do that with most of the nutrients.
+If you want to lower the sodium of the canned beans you can always rinse it and this way you will wash away around half of the sodium, on the other hand, you also do that with most of the nutrients.

 - Canned black beans